VLTisME/vltisme.github.io/_posts/2025-03-08-Learning tips.md

 This means:
 - Sleep enough.
 - Have a strong body, no injuries or illnesses.
 - No stress.
 Keep your mind at ease and free from anything weighing on your heart.
+- Must forgive yourself.
+Choi het minh, hoc het minh.

 ---